Google Test: Related tools

 Google Test UI is a software tool for testing computer programs, and serves as a test runner.
-It employs a 'test binary', a compiled program responsible for executing tests and analyzing their results, to evaluate software functionality.
-It visually presents the testing progress through a progress bar and displays a list of identified issues or 'test failures'.
+It employs a 'test binary', a compiled program responsible for executing tests and analyzing their results, to evaluate software functions.
+It visually presents the testing progress via a progress bar and displays a list of identified issues or 'test failures'.
 The tool is primarily written in C#.
-A Visual Studio extension, Google Test Adapter, complements its functionality within the Visual Studio environment.
+A Visual Studio extension, Google Test Adapter, integrates the framework within the Visual Studio environment.